dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

     *any* graphics surely beat no game at all!

-    Although we've shown how to emulate these earlier graphics standards for completeness' sake, there's generally little reason for *not* playing a DOS game with the best graphics.
-The list of possible reasons include: a) nostalgic feelings towards a particular display adapter; b) research purposes; c) you like your games to look like the user interface of an industrial CNC machine; d) a strong preference for pain.
+    Although we've shown how to emulate these earlier graphics standards for completeness' sake, there's generally little reason *not* to play a DOS game with the best graphics.
+The list of possible reasons includes a) nostalgic feelings towards a particular display adapter; b) research purposes; c) you like your games to look like the user interface of an industrial CNC machine; d) a strong preference for pain.
 But hey, who are